List of twelve-step groups

-This is a list of Wikipedia articles about specific twelve-step recovery programs and fellowships.
+This is a list of notable twelve-step recovery programs and fellowships.
 These programs, and the groups of people who follow them, are based on the set of guiding principles for recovery from addictive, compulsive, or other behavioral problems originally developed by Alcoholics Anonymous.
 The twelve-step method has been adapted widely by fellowships of people recovering from various addictions, compulsive behaviors, and mental health problems.
 Additionally, some programs have adapted the twelve-step approach in part.

 Programs patterned after Alcoholics Anonymous

 Fellowships in this section follow reasonably close variations of the Twelve Steps and Twelve Traditions of Alcoholics Anonymous.